1. About fexofenadine

 What's the difference between fexofenadine and other non-drowsy antihistamines?

 But fexofenadine seems to be less likely to make you feel sleepy than other non-drowsy antihistamines.

-If one non-drowsy antihistamine hasn't worked for you, it's worth trying another one.
+If one non-drowsy antihistamine has not worked for you, it's worth trying another one.

 Do not take 2 antihistamines together unless your doctor advises you to.